mrlunchbox777/terraform-modules/src/metallb/README.md

 ## Cycle the Secret For Metallb

-(add something here about using terraform taint to cycle) Also need to figure out how to generate the secret using the random provider
+(add something here about using terraform taint to cycle) Also need to figure out how to generate the secret using the random provider, if not perhaps we can use the local provider with sufficient triggers